 Teeth are for chewing, not anything else.
 I see kids and young adults trying to open packages and even bottles with their teeth.
-Model good habits for your children; teeth are for chewing only.
+Model good habits for your children – teeth are for chewing only.
 Anything else could break them or knock them out!

 First Aid: How to Save a Knocked-Out Tooth

-1. Pick it up by the crown not the root.
-The crown is the part of the tooth you bite with; the root is what looks like two little legs.
-Don’t touch the root
+1. Pick it up by the crown, not the root.
+The crown is the part of the tooth you bite with.
+The root is what looks like two little legs.
+Don’t touch the root.

 2. For an adult tooth only, try placing the tooth back in the socket.
 Make sure you do this without touching the root.
 Your child can bite down on gauze to keep the tooth in place.
-Only do this if you know what you’re doing; I’ve seen knocked out teeth re-inserted facing the wrong way!
+Only do this if you know what you’re doing.
+I’ve seen knocked out teeth re-inserted facing the wrong way!

-3. Call your dentist and let her know you’re coming to the office!
+3. Call your dentist and let him or her know you’re coming to the office!
 Either your dentist or the dentist on call should see you right away.
 If not, head to the emergency room.

 Mark Burhenne DDS